spikegrobstein/resume/readme.md

 2004/08 - 2007/08 / Production Artist

  * Automated workflow of Art Department using Perl, Bash and Applescript saving each artist hours per day and overall improving life in the art department.
-Automation included preflighting procedures and procedures for sending files to vendors (tagging, building PO and composing emails or burning CDs/DVDs)
+Automation included procedures for preflighting and sending files to vendors (tagging, building PO and composing emails or burning CDs/DVDs)
  * Built FTP server for customers to upload artwork using Gentoo Linux.
 Included log parser (written in Perl) to notify of new uploads, seamless integration to their website with a web frontend for uploading files and including custom messages to the appropriate salesperson.
 Server ran for over 3 years